 Individuals seeking to earn a professional certificate in affordable housing must:

-For answers to questions, call 800-438-5547 or email [email protected].
 The Affordable Housing Professional Certificate Programs require nine courses to complete.
 There are three required courses; three courses that specialize in either Funding and Finance or Project Management, and an additional three “elective” courses.
 When participants complete their chosen program, they will have a comprehensive understanding of the affordable housing arena, and be capable of applying current theory and best practices.

-Each of the required courses (below) for both certificate programs must be followed by a final test:
+Each of the required courses (below) for both certificate programs must be followed by a final test

 Funding and Finance Certificate